Businessman bags one year imprisonment for N5.1m fraud -

 Justice Darius Khobo of the Kaduna High Court on Thursday sentenced a businessman, Aliyu Liman, to one year imprisonment after he was found guilty of N5.1 million fraud.

-Liman had pleaded guilty to the allegation of cheating brought against him by the Economic and Financial Crimes Commission (EFCC).
+Liman had pleaded guilty to the allegation brought against him by the Economic and Financial Crimes Commission.

 The Judge, however, gave the convict an option of N500,000 fine and warned him to desist from criminal activities.